-Land Ice - Thwaites Arch

-This is a new mission, designed to collect dh/dt measurements over Thwaites Glacier and its lower tributary channels.
+Land Ice - Thwaites Arch This is a new mission, designed to collect dh/dt measurements over Thwaites Glacier and its lower tributary channels.
 It re-occupies two IceSat-1 lines last flown in 2011, the inner "arch" last flown in 2009 and first flown in 2002 by the NASA-Chilean joint project, and an outer "arch" planned for 2010 but not yet flown.

-Flight Priority: high (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS15 Spacecraft Tracks: 0190,0288,0205,0294,0154,1291,0273 (IceSat-1) Last Flown: portions in 2009 and 2011 Remaining Design Issues: none
+Flight Priority: high (multi-year repeat flight)

+Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS15 Spacecraft Tracks: 0190,0288,0205,0294,0154,1291,0273 (IceSat-1)

+Last Flown: 2014

+Remaining Design Issues: none

+Thwaites Arch

-Thwaites Arch 11.3 hrs total / 4.7 hrs survey
+11.3 hrs total / 4.1 hrs survey 440 knots transit / 250 knots survey

-Land Ice - IceSat-2 WAIS

-This is a new mission, designed to collect baseline measurements along planned IceSat-2 ground tracks.
+Land Ice - IceSat-2 WAIS Cores This is partially a new mission, designed to collect baseline measurements along planned IceSat-2 ground tracks.
 Most of the lines are located between the Pine Island and Thwaites channels, where the ice is expected to change relatively slowly, making this a suitable area for comparisons with future IceSat-2 measurements.
 This is also an area with relatively few dh/dt measurements collected to date, making it desirable to collect measurements of background change rates outside the fast-changing outlets.
 We also broaden the ice types measured with overflights of IceSat-2 ground tracks over lower Thwaites and upper Pine Island channels.
 We target left, center and right IS-2 beam pairs each with two ground tracks.

-Flight Priority: medium (multi-year repeat flight) Science Requirements Addressed: IS1,IS3,IS4,IS6,IS15 Spacecraft Tracks: 0362,1224,0789,0325,0713,0188 (IceSat-2) Last Flown: new flight Remaining Design Issues: none
+The western portion of the flight is a partial repeat of the 2011 WAIS Cores mission, which crosses the WAIS ice divide and also overflies several ice core sites.
+The aircraft should overfly each core site in a straight and level attitude in order to maintain best radar performance for layer detection.
+Flight Priority: high (multi-year repeat flight) Science Requirements Addressed: IS1,IS3,IS4,IS6,IS15